uetsymphonique/checking-engine-pplab/docs/db.md

 ## Architecture

-The database is designed to support:
+The database uses a dedicated `checking_engine` schema for isolation and is designed to support:
 - Storage of RED team execution results from Caldera operations
 - Management of BLUE team detection executions across multiple platforms
 - Flexible detection configuration for API queries and agent commands